sitingc4318/github-tutorial/README.md

   * Password must be at least 8 character including a number and a lowercase letter.

 [How to set up your IDE](https://ide.cs50.io/)
+* log into your github account
+* Click on the IDE website on the top.
+* Click Sigh in with GitHub from the blue box on the left.
+ **or**
+* Since the IDE is connected to your github account.
+* Type (ide.cs50/your username for github/ide) to login.

 ---
 ## Repository Setup